 While I believe this will be a work of art that I will watch with rapt attention at my earliest convenience on an airplane, Twitter is understandably going a little wild with the information.

 But, admit it — now you definitely want to see it.
-Cats will hit theatres in all its creepy glory December 20, 2019.
+Cats will hit theaters in all its creepy glory December 20, 2019.